 Grounding Straps Information

 General specifications for grounding straps include strap type, strap material, and strap shape.
 Performance specifications include gauge type and conductor size, as well as current capacity and number of wires.
-In North America, grounding straps may comply with published safety standards from Underwriters Laboratories (UL) or bear the CSA Mark from the Canadian Standards Association (CSA).
-In Europe, these grounding products may bear the CE Mark or comply with the Restriction of Hazardous Substances (RoHS) directive from the European Union (EU).
+In North America, grounding straps may comply with published safety standards from Underwriters Laboratories (UL) or bear the CSA mark from the Canadian Standards Association (CSA).
+In Europe, these grounding products may bear the CE mark or comply with the Restriction of Hazardous Substances (RoHS) directive from the European Union (EU).

 Performance specifications for grounding straps include American wire gauge (AWG) and international conductor size.
 American wire gauge (AWG) is a U.S. standard for non-ferrous wire conductor sizes.
 Non-ferrous materials include copper and aluminum.
 The term "gauge" refers to the wire's diameter.
 The higher the gauge number, the smaller the diameter and the thinner the wire.
 Thicker wire carries more current because it has less electrical resistance over a given length.
 Typical household wiring is AWG 12 or 14.
 Telephone wire is usually AWG 22, 24, or 26.
 Outside of North America, the wire conductor sizes in grounding straps are measured in square millimeters (mm2).
-Current capacity and number of wires are also important to specifications to consider when selecting grounding straps.
+Current capacity and number of wires are also important specifications to consider when selecting grounding straps.